 The Lounge is a space for teens, parents, and professionals to connect with one another.
 Members can form their own groups and participate in our broader online community.
 Meet new people and connect with friends and colleagues online.
 The Lounge also offers peer support.

-South Bay Families Connected aims to connect families and schools around the numerous teen wellness challenges we face individually and as a community, and to provide resources and support to help youth thrive.
+The South Bay Families Connected not-for-profit aims to connect families and schools around the numerous teen wellness challenges we face individually and as a community, and to provide resources and support to help youth thrive.